 All authors should have company clearance before submission.
 Submitted papers are assumed to contain no proprietary material unprotected by patent or patent application; responsibility for technical content and for protection of proprietary material rests solely with the author(s) and their organizations and is not the responsibility of the IEEE or its Editorial Staff.
 The format of papers submitted to the IEEE Transactions on Communications should follow IEEE editorial and typographical standards, as described in "Information for IEEE Authors," available on request from the IEEE Transactions/Journals Department, 445 Hoes Lane, Piscataway, NJ 08855-1331 USA or by email to firstname.lastname@example.org.

 Open Access Option

 Please note that you have the option to make your article "open-access", i.e. available to non-subscribers from IEEE Xplore.
-Effective 1 January 2017, IEEE's open access article processing charge (APC) for all hybrid journals will increase from USD $1750 to $1950.
-This will affect all articles that are accepted on or after 1 January 2017; articles accepted 31 December 2016 or earlier will retain the $1750 rate.
+Effective 1 January 2017, IEEE's open access article processing charge (APC) for all hybrid journals will increase from US$1750 to US$1950.
+This will affect all articles that are accepted on or after 1 January 2017; articles accepted 31 December 2016 or earlier will retain the US$1750 rate.
 IEEE Staff will update Information for Authors PDFs and the submission guidelines on IEEE.org.
 If you wish for your article to be open access, please let the Publications Editor, Joe Milizzo, know.
 Note that this fee is in addition to any overlength page charges you may be assessed.

 More information about IEEE open access policy may be found at the IEEE Open website.